Stefie/aframe-geojson-toolkit/README.md

 ## What's going to be here soon:
 ### geojson-globe component
 An A-Frame component that allows you to to just pass a valid geoJSON to a geojson-globe component.
-The component will take of adding point or multipoint markers as aframe entities to a sphere with an equirectangular earh map as a material.
+The component will add point or multipoint markers as aframe entities to a sphere with an equirectangular earh map as a material.
 You can choose between an inside and an outside mode.

 | Property | Settings | Notes |